lfurtkevicova/gislab-my-notes/docs/en/newdoc/conventions.rst

 	<code block>

+*Italic* indicates new terms, URLs, email addresses, filenames, file extensions, pathnames, directories, and Unix utilities.

+**Bold** shows commands or other text indicates that we wish to draw your attention to a particular part of a code block, the relevant lines or items.

 `Plain text` indicates menu titles, menu options, menu buttons, and keyboard accelerators.

 .. tip:: This signifies a tip, suggestion, or general useful note.

-.. warning:: This style indicates a warning or caution.
+.. attention:: |caution| This style indicates a warning or caution.

-.. attention:: text

-.. hint:: text

 .. important:: text

-.. amonition:: text

 Other roles like :superscript:`superscript` and :subscript:`subscript` text.